 None of the nations of the world keep God’s Sabbath or Holy Days.
 As a result, none of the nations of the world understand God’s purpose—or that He even has a purpose.
 This has been true throughout history.
 None of the nations of the world know who the true God is—and the result has been that they all serve false gods and idols.

 Except that they once did have knowledge of God’s Sabbaths, the modern nations populated by the descendants of ancient Israel are no different.
 They have fallen into idolatry and pagan practices along with the rest of the nations—because they have forgotten God’s Sabbath and Holy Days.
 They have also lost the understanding of their true identity.
 Losing God’s sign ensured that this would happen.
-(Our free book America and Britain in Prophecy will tell you the fascinating story of who they are and what their future holds.)
+(Our book America and Britain in Prophecy will tell you the fascinating story of who they are and what their future holds.)

-The churches of this world are ignorant of the most fundamental aspects of God’s Plan and teachings.
-They do not understand the receiving of God’s Holy Spirit, the conversion process, what it means to be born again, the true gospel of the kingdom of God, what happens at death, the Bible definition of sin, that heaven is not the reward of the saved, that salvation has to do with rulership (which one qualifies for after a lifetime of overcoming sin and the flesh), the purpose of the Church, the commission of the Church, how world peace will come, the origin of human nature, the origin of the devil, the Bible definition of faith, that the immortal soul doctrine is fiction, etc. Most do not even understand or truly believe that Christ is going to return—or what this means for the entirety of civilization!
+The denominations of this world are ignorant of the most fundamental aspects of God’s Plan and teachings.
+They do not understand the receiving of God’s Holy Spirit, the conversion process, what it means to be born again, the true gospel of the Kingdom of God, what happens at death, the Bible definition of sin, that heaven is not the reward of the saved, that salvation has to do with rulership (which one qualifies for after a lifetime of overcoming sin and the flesh), the purpose of the Church, the commission of the Church, how world peace will come, the origin of human nature, the origin of the devil, the Bible definition of faith, that the immortal soul doctrine is fiction, etc. Most do not even understand or truly believe that Christ is going to return—or what this means for the entirety of civilization!
 These same millions believe Christ’s crucifixion finished—ended—the plan of redemption.
 (Actually, we will learn that Christ’s sacrifice merely began this plan.)